arangodb/arangodb/Documentation/Books/HTTP/General/README.md

   complete its request.
 If the client does not send the remaining body data within this time, ArangoDB will close the connection.
-Clients should avoid sending such malformed requests as this will block one tcp connection, and may lead to a temporary filedescriptor leak.
+Clients should avoid sending such malformed requests as this will block one tcp connection, and may lead to a temporary file descriptor leak.
 * when clients send a body or a *Content-Length* value bigger than the maximum allowed value (512 MB), ArangoDB will respond with *HTTP 413* (Request Entity Too Large).